performant-software/mel-website/_editions/how-to-use-the-edition.md

 #### Navigating *Billy Budd*

-When you mouse over the marginal thumbnail of a leaf in the *Billy Budd* Reading Text, the corresponding text of that leaf is highlighted.
+When you mouse over the marginal thumbnail of a leaf in the *Billy Budd* Reading Text, a small text icon indicating the the beginning of the text of that leaf is highlighted.
 By double-clicking the thumbnail, you are taken to a set of TextLab displays that enable you to inspect revisions on that leaf and to navigate revision sequences step-by-step.

 **Leaf and Diplomatic Transcription.** The first TextLab screen is a side-by-side display of the full image of the leaf and a diplomatic transcription of that leaf.
 To magnify or reduce the leaf image, mouse-over the leaf and click or shift-click.
 Use the up, down, left, and right arrow keys to position the image.
 These manipulations can also be performed on a laptop’s touchpad.
 The reader can access the previous or next leaf in the chapter by clicking on the appropriate link above the leaf image frame.